python-processing-unit/ASM-Lang/SPECIFICATION.md

 ### Notes
 - Built-ins are statically typed.
 Boolean contexts treat `INT` 0 as false and non-zero as true; `STR` is false when empty and true when non-empty unless a rule explicitly converts via `INT`.
 A `TNS` is true if any element is true by those `INT`/`STR` rules.
 - Argument evaluation order: left-to-right.
 - User-defined functions use the same call syntax as built-ins; keyword arguments are permitted only after positional arguments and only for parameters that declare defaults.
-Built-ins reject keyword arguments.
+Built-ins reject keyword arguments except that `READFILE` and `WRITEFILE` accept an optional `coding=` keyword.
 When a keyword parameter is omitted, its default expression is evaluated at call time in the function's defining environment.